ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 ### Step 3.
 Create a Knative Service

 In this step you will create a Knative Service to run the Watson NLP Runtime.
-When creating a Service, Knative performs the following:
+When a Service is created, Knative does the following:

-- Create a new immutable revision for this version of the application.
+- It creates a new immutable revision for this version of the application.
-- Create a Route, Ingress, Service, and Load Balancer for your app.
+- It creates a Route, Ingress, Service, and Load Balancer for your application.
-- Automatically scale replicas up and down based on request load, including scaling down to zero active replicas.
+- It automatically scales replicas based on request load, including scaling to zero active replicas.

-***To deploy execute the below command.***
+To create the Service, run the following command.

  ```sh
   oc apply -f knative-service.yaml
   ```

-***Check if the service is up and running***
+Verify that the service has been created.

   ```sh
   oc get configuration
   ```

-***Output:***
+You should see output similar to the following.

   ```sh
   NAME            LATESTCREATED         LATESTREADY           READY   REASON